Hundreds of strangers raise $12,000 for 92-year-old WWII veteran who was scammed

-You wouldn't know it by his attitude, but 92-year-old Floyd Smith lost a huge part of his retirement savings to a man who'd done window work on his house shortly after his wife died.

-Smith says that man, Mark Gleizer, claimed he was in real financial trouble.
+Floyd said that Mark Gleizer stole the money by claiming he was in real financial trouble.

 The World War II veteran loaned him $10,000 and never got it back.

-On Monday, he unwrapped a special present - a huge check of $12,472.60 and Action News was there to watch the beaming veteran receive it.
+On Monday, he unwrapped a special present, a huge check for $12,472.60, and Action News was there to watch the beaming veteran receive it.

 Floyd served in the Navy as World War II came to a close.

-And to be sure he can hear everything from now on, Beltone is donating some brand new hearing aids in January.

-For this wonderful occasion, he burst out in a little song for the newest love in his life.

-With his new check in hand and his love by his side, he left us with a few words of wisdom.

-"Smile and the world smiles with you.
-Cry and you cry alone," he said.
+With his new check in hand and his love by his side, he left us with a few words of wisdom, "Smile, and the world smiles with you.
+Cry, and you cry alone."

 Hundreds of strangers raise $12,000 for 92-year-old WWII veteran who was scammed